PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image83.png"
 style="width:6.32258in;height:2.5671in" />

-From a data modeling perspective, a Field Parameter is created as a table with a set of fields.

 If you expand the **Fields** list while in **Report** view, you will see a single field with the same name as the parent table.